-5.4.1 TYPES OF EVENTS RECORDED
+5.4.1 Types of Events Recorded

 TunTrust records details of the actions taken to process a Certificate request and to issue a Certificate, including all information generated and documentation received in connection with the Certificate request; the time and date; and the personnel involved.
 TunTrust makes these records available to its Qualified Auditor.
+TunTrust records at least the following events:

-- CA key lifecycle management events, including: - a.
-Key generation, backup, storage, recovery, archival, and destruction; and - b.
-Cryptographic device lifecycle management events. - c.
-CA and Subscriber Certificate lifecycle management events, including: Certificate requests and revocation; - d.
-All verification activities stipulated in this CP/CPS; - e.
-Date, time, phone number used, persons spoken to, and end results of verification telephone calls; - f.
-Acceptance and rejection of Certificate requests; - g.
-Issuance of Certificates; and - h.
-Generation of Certificate Revocation Lists and OCSP entries. - Security events, including: - a.
-Successful and unsuccessful PKI system access attempts; - b.
-PKI and security system actions performed; - c.
-Security profile changes; - d.
-System crashes, hardware failures, and other anomalies; - e.
-Firewall and router activities; and - f.
+- 1. 1.
+CA certificate and key lifecycle events, including: - 1.
+Key generation, backup, storage, recovery, archival, and destruction; - 2.
+Certificate requests, renewal, and re-key requests, and revocation; - 3.
+Approval and rejection of certificate requests; - 4.
+Cryptographic device lifecycle management events; - 5.
+Generation of Certificate Revocation Lists and OCSP entries; - 6.
+Introduction of new Certificate Profiles and retirement of existing Certificate Profiles. - 2.
+Subscriber Certificate lifecycle management events, including: - 1.
+Certificate renewal, and re-key requests, and revocation; - 2.
+All verification activities stipulated in the Baseline Requirements and this CP/CPS; - 3.
+Approval and rejection of Certificate requests; - 4.
+Issuance of Certificates; and - 5.
+Generation of Certificate Revocation Lists and OCSP entries - 3.
+Security events, including: - 1.
+Successful and unsuccessful PKI system access attempts; - 2.
+PKI and security system actions performed; - 3.
+Security profile changes; - 4.
+Installation, update and removal of software on a Certificate System; - 5.
+System crashes, hardware failures, and other anomalies; - 6.
+Firewall and router activities; and - 7.
 Entries to and exits from the CA facility.

-Log entries include the following elements:
+Log records include the following elements:

-- Date and time of entry ;
+- Date and time of record;

-- the identity of the entity and/or operator that caused the event; and
+- the identity of the entity and/or operator that caused the record; and

-- Description of the entry.
+- Description of the record.